genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/04_miscellaneous.md

 ### focusStrokeWidth

-Controls the width of the stroke of a component that has a stroke when it has document focus.
+This controls the width of the stroke of a component that has a stroke when it has document focus.

 #### Usage